MelonKony/millmint/content/factbook/bulletin/alcohol.md

 ## Control through policy

 Vekllei has controls on both the supply and consumption of alcohol.
 Public drunkenness, as well as adjacent antisocial behaviours, are a crime with straightforward legal repercussions.
-Onetime drunkenness in the street might result in a few hours of contributory service.[^service] Antisocial offences motivated by alcohol consumption carry weightier punishments.
-Repeat offending easily results in direct state intervention, and may manifest as time in rehabilitation centres or even mental asylums.
+Onetime drunkenness in the street might result in a few hours of community service.[^service] Antisocial offences motivated by alcohol consumption carry weightier punishments.
+Repeat offending easily results in direct state intervention, and may manifest as time in rehabilitation centres or even compulsory clinics.

 Vekllei also has strict laws on the service of alcohol.
 It has to be provided by licensed establishments.[^establishments] These laws also dictate responsible provision of alcohol.
 It is illegal to: